Praharsh412/ConwayGameOfLife/README.txt

 $python3 main.py OR $python main.py   (BASED ON THE PATH VARIABLE SET FOR THE PYTHON 3.x version)

-Now the pygame window will be up with the white grid with cells adn two buttons 'RUN' and 'RESET' on the top.
+Now the pygame window will be up with the white grid with cells and three buttons 'RUN' and 'RESET' and 'RANDOM' on the top.

-To run the evolution game, select the cells to be alive initially with mouse (input), the cells selected will be black in colour to represent that they are alive
+To run the evolution game, select the cells to be alive initially with mouse (input), the cells selected will be black in colour to represent that they are alive.

+To create a random set of alive cells, click on 'RANDOM', this will create a random set of cells with black in colour to represent them as alive.

 Now, Click on 'RUN' button at the top to view the evolution of the alive cells.